Blown-up singular Riemannian foliations: Dynamics of the Blown-up Foliation

 In order to desingularize $\fol$ we must do a finite number of blow-ups, and in each step both cases may occur.
-So, proceeding inductively, we are led to consider the collection $\Sigma^1,\dots,\Sigma^\ell$ of all the even-codimensional minimal loci appearing in the blow-up process, and the number
+So, proceeding inductively, we are led to consider the collection $\Sigma_1,\dots,\Sigma_\ell$ of all the even-codimensional minimal strata appearing in the blow-up process (notice that not all of them are strata of $\fol$, but rather of its blow-ups) and the number